blakegreendev/serverless-blog/source/_posts/Deploy-VSCode-on-AWS-Fargate-with-Pulumi.md

 Next, in the vscode-fargate folder, create a folder called *app*

-Copy the contents of the *code-server* folder into the *app* folder within the *vscode-fargate* folder.
-It should look something like this (minus node_modules):
+Copy the contents of the *code-server* folder (where we ran VSCode in Docker earlier) into the *app* folder within the *vscode-fargate* folder.
+The file directory for the project should look something like this (minus node_modules):
 {% asset_img screen6.png %}

 Finally, we need to import the awsx module: